Martin Brothers Consulting Services

 Request a Consultation

 What is a CASp?
-Why do I need one?
+Why do I need An Inspection?

 Certified Access Specialist (CASp)

 A Certified Access Specialist (CASp) is a person who is certified by the state of California to have specialized knowledge in the application of State (California Building Code) and Federal (Americans with Disabilities Act) accessibility standards.
-Business owners can hire a CASp to perform a CASp inspection and provide a CASp report to evaluate the accessibility of their properties.
+Business owners can hire a CASp inspector to perform a CASp inspection of their property and receive a CASp report in order to gauge how their business complies with the relevant accessibility requirements.

 The Hidden Risks of Ignoring Accessibility Compliance